-PURPOSE: The purpose of the Baldwin County Board of Education is to provide an effective, challenging, and engaging education for every one of our students.
+PURPOSE: The purpose of the Baldwin County Board of Education (BCBOE) is to provide an effective, challenging, and engaging education for every one of our students.
 The intended use of technology is to a) enhance the educational experience of students by direct interaction with technology, and to b) indirectly enhance the educational experience of students by allowing faculty and staff to access and process important information in a timely and efficient fashion.

-POLICY STATEMENT: An acceptable use policy (AUP) is a policy that outlines, in writing, how the Board expects its community members to behave with technology.
+POLICY STATEMENT: An acceptable use policy (AUP) is a policy that outlines, in writing, how Baldwin County Board of Education expects its community members to behave with technology.
 Similar to a Terms of Service document, an AUP should define publicly what is deemed acceptable behavior from users of hardware and information systems such as the Internet, computers, laptops, tablets and any applicable networks.
-The primary goal of the technology environment is to support the educational and instructional endeavors of students and employees of the BCPSS.
+The primary goal of the technology environment is to support the educational and instructional endeavors of students and employees of Baldwin County Public Schools.
 Use of any and all technology resources is a privilege and not a right.

-Any questions about this policy, its interpretation, or specific circumstances shall be directed to the Chief Technology Officer.
+Any questions about this policy, its interpretation, or specific circumstances shall be directed to the Chief Technology Officer before proceeding.
 Violations of this policy will be handled in a manner consistent with comparable situations requiring disciplinary and/or legal action.